txie1993/JavaScript-Project/README.md

 - [ ] Drag to move cars along their axes
 - [ ] Reset the board
-- [ ] Choose from preset demo initial states
+- [ ] Start from preset demo initial states

 In addition, this project will include: